 In particular, third country trading venues must be subject to ongoing authorisation and effective supervision and enforcement, have clear and transparent rules regarding admission to trading, security issuers must be subject to periodic and ongoing information requirements and market transparency and integrity must be ensured.

-The most onerous aspect of this equivalence procedure is the initiation of the equivalence Assessment: The competent authority of a member state may request the adoption of an equivalence decision regarding a third country by the Commission.
+The most onerous aspect of this equivalence procedure is the initiation of the equivalence assessment: the competent authority of a member state may request the adoption of an equivalence decision regarding a third country by the European Commission.

 Several questions regarding the equivalence assessment under article 23 MiFIR/article 25(4) MiFID II remain open:

 - Will there will be two separate equivalence decisions for article 25 MiFID II and article 23 MiFIR or a combined one?